Knappenloch Ganotz

 Description

-The Knappenloch Ganotz is loated below the summit of the Blaupspitze, on the eastern slope of the mountain.
-The Blauspitze (blue peak) is locally also named Ganotz, hence the name of the mine.
-It is reached on a 30 minutes walk from the mountain station of the Kalser Bergbahnen.
+The Knappenloch Ganotz is located below the summit of the Blauspitze, on the eastern slope of the mountain.
+The Blauspitze (blue peak) is locally also named Ganotz or Ganotzkogel, hence the name of the mine.
+It is reached on a 30-minute walk from the mountain station of the Kalser Bergbahnen.
 From the 15th to the 17th century there were attempts to mine copper, gold and iron (pyrite) in this tunnel.
-The mine was never very productive and so it was closed again after some time.
+The mine was never very productive, and so it was closed again after some time.
 The tunnel was developed and equipped with a solar panel and a LED light system.
-It is now open all year and can be visited by hikers on self guided tours.
+It is now open all year and can be visited by hikers on self-guided tours.